samo-e/ProfComp---Digital-Prescriptions-via-tokens/README.md

 ![Screenshot of Draga Diaz's Active Script List](static/images/screenshot-asl-draga-diaz.png)

-Here, you can
+Here, you can:
- - View Draga's details
+ - View Draga's details.
- - Print her ASL
+ - Print her ASL.
- - Request, Delete or Refresh her consent for you to access her ASL
+ - Request, Delete or Refresh her consent for you to access her ASL.
 Requesting or refreshing follows a cycle from <i>No Consent</i> → <i style="color: orange;">Pending</i> → <i style="color: green;">Granted</i>.
 Click [here](https://help.zsoftware.com.au/hc/en-us/articles/4408453843853-Active-Script-List-ASL) for more info regarding how ASL consent works.
- - Comment on changes that have been made
+ - Comment on changes that have been made.

 </div>
 </div>